126 more Nigerians arrive Abuja from Sudan | Nigeria News Headlines Today

-No fewer than 126 Nigerians stranded in Sudan arrived Abuja on Saturday following the continued crisis in the war-torn country.
+No fewer than 126 Nigerians stranded in Sudan arrived Abuja yesterday following the continued crisis in the war-torn country.

-The returnees were received by the staff of NEMA, Ministry of Foreign Affairs, National Commission for Refugees, Migrants and Internally Displaced Persons, NIDCOM, NAPTIP, among others.
+They were received by staff of NEMA, Ministry of Foreign Affairs, National Commission for Refugees, Migrants and Internally Displaced Persons, NIDCOM, NAPTIP, among others.

 This brings to total 2,660 stranded Nigerians evacuated to the country in 16 batches since the crisis broke out in Sudan.